-- Heat the grill to high.
-Melt the butter in a small pan, then stir in the cornflour and cook for 1 minute or until you have a sand-like consistency.
+- Melt the butter in a small pan, then stir in the cornflour and cook for 1 minute or until you have a sand-like consistency.
 Gradually whisk in the reserved poaching milk.
 Cook, whisking all the time, until the sauce is thickened and smooth.
 Stir in the mustard and most of the cheese and season with black pepper.

-- Top the toast with the flaked cooked fish, spoon over the sauce and scatter with the remaining cheese.
-Grill until golden and bubbling.
+- Preheat the grill on high.
+Top the toast with the flaked cooked fish, spoon over the sauce and scatter with the remaining cheese.
+Place under the pre-heated grill until golden and bubbling.
 Serve hot with a crispy side salad and fresh tomatoes.